Position international rankings

 The Academic Ranking of World Universities is a global top-500, published annually by the Shanghai Jiao Tong University.
 In this important ranking the University of Groningen can be found in the 92th place.
 Next to this impressive overall score, the University falls within the global top-100 for several specific fields and subjects: Life and Agriculture Sciences (76-100), Social Sciences (76-100), Chemistry (51-75) and Economics/Business (76-100).

 The British magazine T imes Higher Educati ion publishes rankings of universities around the world, using the Thomson Reuters method.
 This method focuses particularly on performance in the field of research and education and the institution's international reputation.
 On this ranking the University of Groningen has achieved the 98th position.

 QS World University Rankings

 The annual QS World University Rankings is an influential ranking list of higher education institutions.
 The University of Groningen features at number 97 in a list of more than 700 universities.
-According to the QS Subject Rankings, the University of Groningen belongs to the global top-100 in the areas of Linguistics, History, Sociology and Biological Sciences.
+According to the QS Subject Rankings, the University of Groningen belongs to the global top-100 in the areas of Biological Sciences, Philosophy and Psychology.